krdarrah/trigBoard_docs/docs/Firmware.rst

 	| **You need to power the board from the battery connector NOT the USB-Serial Converter**
 	|	Don't worry though the power pin on the programming header is not connected.
 5V logic level on the programming header CAN damage the ESP32 though.
+	| **For development purposes, you can power the board by the 3.3V pin directly by applying 3.3V volts**
+	|  Make sure to not have anything connected to the battery input and also note that the board will not sleep now.
+Some people like this for testing code out and it makes it easier to upload, since you don't have to wake up before uploading.

 Uploading